paulstansifer/unseemly/pitch.md

+## Philosophical pitch

-Unseemly is the first typed macro language.
+Unseemly is the first language that can safely typecheck all macros before expansion.

 I like to divide the design of programming languages into two main threads.
 There are other, equally-valid, ways of looking at them,